Elrendar Sword & Shields — Combat (ESS)

 Always-on helpers.
 Nothing to track—just remember your edge in the scene.

-- Magi / Healers +1 dmg/heal on hits, and +1 Perception
+- Mages & Healers +2 dmg/heal on hits, and +3 to Combat and Perception Rolls

 Perks & Debuffs

-Pick two; whatever fits your character.
+Pick three; whatever fits your character.
 Perks marked “Always-on” are constant and require no work; limited perks or user activated ones, however, show uses.
-If two don’t play nice, it’s marked.
+If two don’t play nice together, it's listed.
 Keep it fast and honest.

 Perks